rsp-git/rs232debug/README.md

 <img src="rs232sniffer.png" width=300px>

 Then you need to connect the Pinheader to the LA.
 Be careful: Pin 1 to 1 and so on - till Pin 5 on the Sniffer: This is GND (Pin9 on LA).
 Then continue with Pin 5 to Pin 4 and so on.
-After this you can set your Logic Analyzer Software to the Line Names: DCD, RX, TX, DTR, DSR, RTS, CTS and RI
+After this you can set your Logic Analyzer Software to the Line Names: DCD, RX, TX, DTR, DSR, RTS, CTS and RI.
+I also set some Glitch filter inside the LA Software (50µs per channels), add a 9,6kBaud Packet Analyzer on TX and Trigger to TX.
+I also Capture 100s with 5GB Memory.

 <img src=rs232LA1.png width=500px>

 What do we see?
 The Plotter sends his Buffer full on Line DSR and not like excepted on Line CTS.
 So i Swap the connections inside my Cable and try again.
+Here i use RI behind the Reciver to check if CTS really reaches the PIs Pinheader.
+So after CTS Changes TX stops - fine, thats it!

 <img src=rs232LA2.png width=500px>

 Debug can be easy - it looks complex but it isn't.
 So lets give it a try.

+# Some hints for RS232 on Raspi Pi

+I use for my tests a Waveshare RS232 Board with CTS and RTS.
+Then you need a Dsub9 Male to Male Connector with crossed RX and TX or you change the Connector on the Device cable - but then you are not more compliant to PC Stuff and maybe also to your Sniffer.
+I put in a selfbuild adaptor - so its easy to change while debug it.
+After all i end up with a small SP3232 Board from Asia hooked between a pinheader to my Raspi and a DSub9 Male inside the Raspi Case.
+If everything works tells you the LA :)